mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 For a KeyPackageRef, the `value` input is the encoded KeyPackage, and the
-ciphersuite specified in the KeyPackage determines the KDF used.
+cipher suite specified in the KeyPackage determines the KDF used.
 For a
 ProposalRef, the `value` input is the AuthenticatedContent carrying the
 Proposal.
 In the latter two cases, the KDF is determined by the group's
-ciphersuite.
+cipher suite.

 ## Credentials